Pondering Back to the First Shutran

 I wondered what kind of man my ancestor was who started all of this.
-I would love to go back in time to meet Commander Shutran leading his caravan!
+I would love to go back in time to meet Commander Shutran as he lead his caravan!

-I had crossed the desert many times, but each time I wondered if this would be the journey when the water in the oasis would be dried up or if we would encounter desert pirates attacking out of the dunes with their marauding band of thieves wanting to take our precious cargo, regardless of the cost of life.
+I had crossed the desert many times, but each time I wondered if this would be the journey when the water in the oasis would be dried up or if we would encounter desert pirates who would attack to take our precious cargo, regardless of the cost of life.
 With these dangers I knew that some of these men, perhaps even me, might not live to make the return trip home.

 I felt both the anticipation and anxiety of the men, especially those making the journey for the first time.
 The excitement was contagious while the returning caravaners told stories around the campfires, romanticizing the encounters with raiders and the battles fought.
-But that didn’t lessen the reality for the scouts and sentries, who were at risk with their responsibility to watch for bandits.
+But that didn’t lessen the reality for the scouts and sentries, whose responsibility to watch for bandits.

 To be continued.